• Skip to primary navigation

 The wreaths get a sweet glaze brushed on after baking, and then sprinkled with colourful, spring coloured sprinkles.

-If you are looking for other Easter baking recipes, try my hot cross buns recipe!
+If you are looking for other Easter baking recipes, try my hot cross buns, Easter bunny coconut tails, Easter poke cake, or Easter swirl cheesecake!

 🥘Ingredients